ls-taylor-lee/ls-taylor-lee/README.md

 ### Welcome to my digital corner of the world! 🖥️✨

-I’m a passionate about blockchain, web technologies, fueled by creativity, curiosity, and a good cup of coffee.
+I’m passionate about blockchain, web technologies, fueled by creativity, curiosity, and a good cup of coffee.
 Whether I'm building new tools, exploring the latest tech trends, or solving everyday challenges, I’m all about creating meaningful and effective solutions.

 ---

 ### A Bit About Me

 - 🔭 Currently developing: a decentralized app that might just disrupt my local coffee shop's loyalty program (or at least confuse their baristas).
-- 🌱 Constantly learning: just picked up AI/ML, trying to teach my code to be smarter than I am (not setting the bar too high).
+- 🌱 Constantly learning: just picked up AI/ML, trying to teach my code to be smarter than I am.
 - 🌱 Still learning: to solve bugs without creating two new ones in the process, though it feels like a package deal at this point.
 - 🛠️ Love working with: anything that lets me build cool stuff and say “yes” to difficult projects.